-ABCHY is hosting a series of presentations and panel discussions.
-Please join us for these informative and interactive discussions that aim to help parents and teens communicate about risky situations and making informed choices.
+ABCHY hosted a series of presentations and panel discussions to help parents and teens communicate about risky situations and making informed choices.

 Wednesday, December 11—Kids, Cars, & Consequences

-Michael Reinhardt, a local defense attorney, will give the "Kids, Cars, and Consequences" presentation that will give teens and parents the facts about the dangers and legal consequences that may result from risky behavior behind the wheel.
-An opportunity to ask questions of our local police, school, and professional therapists will follow.
-Learn the answers to these questions and many more...
+Michael Reinhardt, a local defense attorney, presented "Kids, Cars, and Consequences" that gave teens and parents the facts about the dangers and legal consequences that may result from risky behavior behind the wheel.

 2011 CAFY-ABCHY Parent Survey Results